ricardosllm/CarND-Vehicle-Detection-and-Tracking/README.md

 ### HOG, or Histogram of Oriented Gradients

-After a certain amount of experimentation, where we trained and evaluated the classifier with diferent combinations of parameters, found a reasonably combination which produced high levels of accuracy and finally tested running the training multiple times until we reach an average accuracy of **98.9%**.
+After a certain amount of experimentation, where we trained and evaluated the classifier with diferent combinations of parameters, found a reasonably combination which produced high levels of accuracy and finally tested training the classifier multiple times until we reached an average accuracy of **98.9%**.

 This resulted in a **HOG** with:
  - `10` orientations